 |Wide variety of stock images, videos, animated backgrounds, and more||No free plan|

 Storyblocks is a stock photo, video, and animation site.
-It’s a membership-only library, so you’ll have to pay to access any of the professional images, videos, or audios you want to use.
-Searching for footage is easy, and you can filter by the type of media you need.
-Uniquely, though, it has a video editor subscribers can use for free.
+It’s a membership-only library, so you’ll have to pay to access any of the professional images, videos, or audio files you want to use.

 You can also create a free account to use Storyblocks’ free video editor and easily search and import Storyblocks images, footage, and audio from the editor.
 This is a great way to use Storyblocks for free, but everything you create and export will have a watermark until you upgrade to a paid plan.

 Getting access to premium files, however, requires a far more expensive subscription than others on this list.
-For example, while you get unlimited access and download to everything on Envato Elements for $16.95 per month, you’ll pay $29.99 per month to download up to 10 standard assets monthly with Adobe Stock or $49.99 per month for up to 25 downloads and 3 HD (high definition) videos monthly.
+For example, you get unlimited access and download to everything on Envato Elements for $16.95 per month, whereas with Adobe Stock, you’ll pay $29.99 per month to download up to 10 standard assets monthly, or $49.99 for up to 25 assets.

 |Powered by Shopify and provided by Shopify users worldwide, so all assets can be used for commercial purposes|

 |Photo image kits for dozens of business types (e.g., restaurants, ecommerce, beauty, and so on)|